 Discover the world's largest freshwater archipelago, consisting of 30,000 islands, spectacular landscapes, the rugged beauty of the Canadian Shield and cultural history dating back 5,000 years.

-Join us for an a day hike along the most spectacular section of Bruce Trail - on the cliffs of Lions Head, about 250km north of Toronto.
-We will hike all around the reserve, following the trail on top of the cliffs on crystal-clear blue waters of Georgian Bay.
+Explore the most spectacular section of Bruce Trail - on the cliffs of Lions Head, following the trail overlooking crystal-clear blue waters of Georgian Bay.

 The Grand River rushes through a gorge with 22m-high cliffs in a gorgeous conservation area, before entering one of the most scenic towns in Ontario.